Published by Carl Hedinger. Last Updated on October 20, 2023.

 Eagle Rock Access: 1911 Shumont Road, Black Mountain, NC

 Rumbling Bald Access: 827 Boys Camp Road, Lake Lure, NC

-- Chimney Rock State Park is located in Rutherford County, North Carolina, about 25 miles southeast of Asheville.
+- Chimney Rock State Park is located in Rutherford County, North Carolina, about 25 miles southeast of downtown Asheville.

 - The park’s main entrance leads to the famed Chimney Rock and the Park Office.